ENCODE: Encoding NetFlows for Network Anomaly Detection: Introduction

 \subsection{Outline of Paper}

-The rest of this paper is structured as follows: we first provide the intuition behind our encoding in Section~\ref{sect-intuition}.
-Then we list some related works in Section~\ref{sect-related}.
-In Section~\ref{sect-encoding_algorithm}, we describe our NetFlow encoding algorithm.
-Then in Section~\ref{sect-evaluation_results}, we describe our procedure in how we evaluate our new algorithm and the results of our evaluation.
-Finally, we conclude this paper in Section~\ref{sect-conclusion_future}.
+The rest of this paper is structured as follows: we first describe the threat model that we have considered in this work in Section~\ref{sec:threat_assumptions_encode}.
+Then we list some related works in Section~\ref{sec:related_works_encode}.
+We provide the intuition behind our encoding in Section~\ref{sec:intuition_encode}.
+In Section~\ref{sec:encoding_algorithm_encode}, we describe our NetFlow encoding algorithm.
+Then in Section~\ref{sec:evaluation_encode}, we describe our procedure in how we evaluate our new algorithm, and the empirical results of our evaluation are presented in Section~\ref{sec:empirical_results_encode}.
+In section~\ref{sec:robustness_encode}, we discuss a use-case and the robustness of our encoding.
+Finally, we conclude this paper and provide future work in Section~\ref{sec:conclusion_future_encode}.